 Even though Bowen Island has many places for nature-based play, playscapes provide important places for children to be active and play together.
 The playground at Bowen Island Community School in the Snug Cove neighbourhood serves the community’s need for a playground with a range of equipment for children of different ages.

-The West Side Children’s Playground in King Edward Bay includes natural play features that encourage children to interact with nature and each other.
+The West Side Children’s Playground in King Edward Bay includes natural play features that encourage children to interact with nature and each other, and there is a swing set in Buchanan Park.